bodrick/awesome/TOPICS.md

 *   [fatedier/frp](https://github.com/fatedier/frp) - A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.

-## firewall

-*   [fatedier/frp](https://github.com/fatedier/frp) - A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.
-*   [FingerlessGlov3s/OPNsensePIAWireguard](https://github.com/FingerlessGlov3s/OPNsensePIAWireguard) - This script automates the process of getting Wireguard setup on OPNsense to connect to PIA's NextGen Wireguard servers.
-It will create Wireguard Instance(Local) and Peer(Endpoint) on your OPNsense setup.
-*   [mikeroyal/WireGuard-Guide](https://github.com/mikeroyal/WireGuard-Guide) - WireGuard Guide.
-Learn all  about WireGuard for Networking and in the Cloud (Microsoft Azure, AWS, and Google Cloud).
-*   [basil00/Divert](https://github.com/basil00/Divert) - WinDivert: Windows Packet Divert

 ## frp

 *   [fatedier/frp](https://github.com/fatedier/frp) - A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.